-More generally, I believe it is inadvisable for the Fed to utilize non-monetary "managed liabilities" on a large scale.
-They would turn the Fed into a "financial intermediary" and facilitate the perpetual funding of credit policy independently of monetary policy.
-Moreover, there is no reason for the Fed to issue managed liabilities if the Fed exchanges its expansive credit assets for Treasuries, and the federal funds market is regulated to secure the potential for interest on reserves to put a floor under the federal funds rate until the Fed can shrink its balance sheet.
+More generally, I believe it is inadvisable for the Fed to utilize non-monetary "managed liabilities" on a large scale because they would turn the Fed into a "financial intermediary" and jeopardize its independence by facilitating the perpetual funding of credit policy independently of monetary policy.
+Moreover, there is no reason for the Fed to issue managed liabilities if the regulation of the federal funds market is modified to secure the potential for interest on reserves to put a floor under the federal funds rate.